Can you lose fat and gain muscle at the same time? The short answer is yes. And it is called body recomposition.

 Nevertheless, the laws of thermodynamics lead us on to the energy balance equation – which is what we are most interested in here.
 As described on the website bodyrecomposition.com, this equation – in its simplest form is:

 Energy in = Energy out + Change in Body Stores

-Now, as most will already know, if you eat lots of food and don’t exercise you will likely put on weight.
-This is because you are consuming a shed load of calories and that energy is then stored.
+If you eat lots of food and don’t exercise you will likely put on weight.
+This is because you’re consuming a shed load of calories and that energy is then stored.